python-can-define-radio/python-course/classroom_activities/ex_2a_print_and_inputs.md

 ## Does this example do what you expect?
 ## If not, how do you fix it?
 num = input("Give me a number. ")
-print("I'm going to try to multiply that number by 5, but something strange is going to happen:") print(num*5)
+print("I'm going to try to multiply that number by 5,") print("but something strange is going to happen:") print(num*5)